Internal Medicine Residency Program

 Q: How do your residents do in obtaining fellowships?

 A: Extremely well.
 In the past decade our residents have consistently matched to extremely competitive fellowships, with greater than 95% getting one of their top choices.
-In 2014, our program had a 100% fellowship match rate.
+In 2013, our program had a 100% fellowship match rate and in 2014 we had a 96% fellowship match rate.
 They have matched to outstanding academic programs all over the country.
 Our web site lists the fellowship choices of our residents over the past decade.

 Q: What are the opportunities for research?